qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 We'll look at using Nix to do much fancier things later on in this series.

-If you want to test out this setup and some associated tooling, we have an [exercise](../exercises/introduction/) for just that purpose.
+If you want to test out this setup and some associated tooling, we have an [exercise](../exercises/introduction/) for the purpose of getting you going.

 ## Acknowledgements